District Office Hours (adjusted due to COVID-19): Open 8 a.m. to 4:30 p.m. Monday through Friday

-The Contra Costa Mosquito & Vector Control District is dedicated to the health and welfare of the county's more than 1 million residents covering 736 square miles.
+The Contra Costa Mosquito & Vector Control District is dedicated to the health and welfare of the county's more than 1 million residents covering 716 square miles.
 In fact, we've been protecting public health since 1927 when residents formed the District.
-Funded through tax dollars, the District offers free services for mosquitoes, rats and mice, ground-nesting yellowjackets, ticks, and skunks.
+Funded through tax dollars, the District offers services for mosquitoes, rats and mice, ground-nesting yellowjackets, ticks, and skunks.
+Our services are provided at no additional charge.

 Our trained and certified employees work daily to reduce the risk of diseases spread by insects and animals by controlling them in a responsible, environmentally-conscious manner.
 It's all part of our Integrated Vector Management (IVM) program where we use the most efficient and effective state-of-the-art protocols and products.
 All products are registered with the Environmental Protection Agency.